Skip Navigation

 The Osborn vineyards were first planted in the 1890’s and now total approximately 270 acres of actual vines.

 The Osborn vineyards are planted to shiraz, grenache, mourvedre, cabernet sauvignon, chambourcin, chardonnay, viognier, marsanne and sauvignon blanc, in varying proportions.
-The three red varieties, grenache, shiraz and mourvedre are among some of the oldest vines at d’Arenberg, indeed McLaren Vale and South Australia, having been planted in the 1890’s.
+The first planted three red varieties, grenache, shiraz and mourvedre are among some of the oldest vines at d’Arenberg, indeed McLaren Vale and South Australia.

-Chardonnay was first planted in the 1970’s, with further plantings continuing in the 1980’s and 1990’s. d’Arenberg was one of the very first to plant chardonnay in McLaren Vale, and later was the first to plant d’Arenberg’s so-called “Great White Hopes”, viognier, roussanne and marsanne.
+Chardonnay was first planted in the 1970s, with further plantings continuing in the 1980s and 1990s. d’Arenberg was one of the very first to plant chardonnay in McLaren Vale, and later was the first to plant viognier, roussanne and marsanne.

 d’Arenberg also sources grapes from friends’ and neighbors’ vineyards in McLaren Vale.
 Many of these vineyards have vines that are as old and gnarly as the original Osborn family vineyards, and many yield tonnages just as low.
 These parcels, as with all of the grapes brought into the cellars, are vinified and matured separately until the final blending process.

 Sauvignon blanc and riesling (as well as chardonnay and pinot noir) are also sourced from the Adelaide Hills region, as well as from vineyards further south in the Fleurieu Peninsula.
-This provides us with some excellent cool climate material which makes available a great blending component for the McLaren Vale grapes.
+This excellent cool climate material is a fantastic blending component.

 Diversity of Soils